-While vaccination rates among girls and young women are still low (as of 2010, only 49% of girls between the ages of 13 and 17 had received at least one dose of the vaccine, and only 32% completed all three doses), rates of infection with strains of HPV covered by the vaccines have dropped significantly.
+Rates of infection with strains of HPV covered by the vaccines have dropped significantly since the vaccine was introduced.
 Researchers comparing HPV infections rates among females ages 14-19 in years before (2003-2006) and after (2007-2010) the first HPV vaccine became available found a 56% drop in infection rates for the HPV types covered by the vaccine.
+As more young people receive the vaccine, these rates can continue to drop.
+As of 2017, almost half (49 percent) of adolescents were up to date on the HPV vaccine, and 66 percent of adolescents ages 13-17 years received the first dose to start the vaccine series).

 - HPV is very common.
 Most sexually active people have HPV at some point in their lives.
 The infection is usually harmless and the body most often clears it in a short time.